tcastal/dondada/index.md

 So embark on a journey to discover which style will win the battle to claim the title of most popular beer style of the Beeriverse.

-To find out more about our work, <a href="https://tcastal.github.io/dondada/datastory.html">visit the DataStory page</a> page by clicking on the link at the top left corner.
+To find out more about our work, <a href="https://tcastal.github.io/dondada/datastory.html">visit the DataStory page</a>.

 *Alcohol abuse is dangerous for your health.
 Drink responsibly.*🍺